BTNSG/plugin-mouseHover/Readme.markdown

 The *mouseHover* event has a *"began"*, *"moved"* and an *"ended"* phase.
 The event also passes on the cursor location as _event.x_ and _event.y_.

 The propogation of the _mouseHover_ event honors Corona's layered [drawing model](https://docs.coronalabs.com/guide/graphics/group.html#drawmodel).
 The event starts at the foremost display object and works its way back.
-If any of the objects along the way ``````lua return true `````` in their event listeners along the way return `true`, the propogation is stopped.
+If any of the objects along the way `return true` in their event listeners, the propogation is stopped.

 Display groups can also listen for *mouseHover* events, but only groups that [anchor their children](https://docs.coronalabs.com/api/type/GroupObject/anchorChildren.html) will receive them.
 This is because groups that do not anchor children extend to infinity in all direction and would thus always test positive for a hover.